pb866/reflectance-fitting/README.md

 # Reflectance Fitting

-Mathematica, Matlab, Python (and maybe other languages in the future) for fitting ALS and PMS Reflectance Data.
+Mathematica, Matlab, Python, Julia (and maybe other languages in the future) for fitting ALS and PMS Reflectance Data.

 This is just a place for sharing sourced code.
 Don't put any binary files here like Mathematica notebooks for figures.